HasheemAhmed/Python-resources/README.md

 ## 👋 Contact

-If you have any questions or suggestions, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/yourprofile) or open an issue in this repository.
+If you have any questions or suggestions, feel free to reach out to me on github or open an issue in this repository.